ayamazak/Webex_Physical/README.md

     1. Since the event is expected to attract visitors to the physical corporate exhibit, the number of corporate exhibitors will increase, resulting in an increase in event revenue

-    1. Incorporating images felt in the physical venue into the virtual venue（ Be primarily a physical venue, not a virtual one. ）
+    1. Incorporating images felt in the physical venue into the virtual venue（Be primarily a physical venue, not a virtual one.）

     1. Virtual attendees can also interact with the company as they would at a physical event.